lrusso96/blog/_posts/2020-08-29-steppen-wolf.md

 img:
 category: cryptography
 ---
-[Steppen-wolf](https://lrusso96.github.io/steppen-wolf/) is a solitary place for steppen wolves, interested in crypto: notes, random stuff, exercises and theoretical definitions collected as a set of Jekyll posts.
+[Steppen-wolf](https://lrusso96.github.io/steppen-wolf/) is a solitary place for steppen wolves, interested in crypto: notes, random stuff, exercises, and theoretical definitions collected as a set of Jekyll posts.